 Diego Rivera is mostly famous for his controversial mural for the Rockefeller family and for being the husband of Frida Kahlo.
-Yet in his times, he was the more famous one in their marriage, and definitely the more successful and appreciated one, too.
+Yet in his lifetime, he was the more famous one in their marriage, and definitely the more successful and appreciated one, too.
 No one could deny his talent and he became almost an iconic figure for the newly recovered Mexico.
 People adored him and his art.
-And their admiration was certainly valid: he was a great painter.
+Their admiration was certainly valid: he was a great painter.
 And, as these self-portraits are going to prove, he was very self-aware.

 Diego Rivera turned 21 in 1907.
 He was already pretty fat and over six feet tall.
 In this year he arrived in Spain where he studied art with the Spanish painter Eduardo Chicharro y Agüera.
 In Madrid, he had chance to see the masters such as Pieter Bruegel, Lucas Cranach, El Greco, Diego Velázquez and Francisco Goya in the Museo del Prado.
 After studies in Spain, Rivera moved to France where he met the most promising artists of his time: Pablo Picasso, Amedeo Modigliani, and Georges Braque.

 In 1930 we see a change in Rivera’s style: he moved away from the influence of French Cubism, which he had learned from Picasso and Braque in Paris, and instead he looked towards classical Italian art, especially the works of Giotto and the painters of the early Italian Renaissance.
 In 1920 he travelled across Italy to return to Mexico a year later.